srobinson/a11y-tutorials/src/validation/index.md

       <code>aria-live="assertive"</code>
     </th>
     <td>
-      <p>As we shall explore, each field is validated as the user types (subject to debouncing).
+      <p>As we shall explore, each field is validated as the user types (subject to <a href="https://css-tricks.com/debouncing-throttling-explained-examples/">debouncing</a>).
 However, it's still possible for the user to reach the submit button and press it with invalid data still present.
 We will not be trapping users' focus within fields until they are valid, because that violates [WCAG 2.1.2 No Keyboard Trap](https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-trapping.html).</p>
       <p>Instead, we use a message that doubles as a live region, to warn users that the form is still not valid upon attempted submission.
 The advantage of a live region is that the screen reader user hears the warning without their focus being unexpectedly moved.
 This message is placed directly above the submit button so that it is visible to sighted users without the necessity of scrolling.
-Users who have zoomed the page would have been worst affected by this general error message appearing above the form.</p>
+Users who have zoomed the page are especially unlikely to see this message if placed at the top of the form.</p>
     </td>
   </tr>
 </table>